- Shop All Dolls

 Not everyone chooses to display their doll collection in a glass case because decorating with dolls is so much fun.
 A glass case display is the best way to limit dust exposure for the doll, but for those whose doll collections are not in a glass display, keep them clean and fresh by dusting them on a regular basis.
 Just as you dust your home, using a large brush works well on porcelain, vinyl and even hair.

 NEVER wash your doll's hair.
 This will result in matted hair, which must be replaced (this is NOT covered under warranty).
 Most doll hair is made from the highest quality synthetic materials.
 Never use heated products such as blow dryers, curling irons or flat irons.
 This will cause damage to the hair and possibly the vinyl of your doll.
-Always air dry.
+If you need to do an extensive cleaning, use a slightly moist towel to gently wipe away dirt and debris, then allow to air dry.

 Wigged – typically a synthetic hair material sewn on a skull cap, very similar to making wigs for humans.
 These doll wigs are glued on.
 Since it is sewn to the cap it often looks thicker than a real baby might have.
 When the runs of hair are too thin, the cap will show through.

 For best results when combing/styling straight and wavy hair, we recommend using a using a wire wig brush to work out tangles and gently style.